FamilySearch/gedcomx-php/README.md

     ```php
     use Gedcomx\Extensions\FamilySearch\Rs\Client\FamilySearchClient;
     ```

-# Overview

-The gedcomx-php SDK is the PHP implementation of [GEDCOM X](http://www.gedcomx.org), including GEDCOM X extension projects.
-The gedcomx-php SDK library has the following features:

-* **GEDCOM X Conceptual Model**

-  The gedcomx-php library implements the [GEDCOM X Conceptual Model](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md) in a rich set of PHP Classes with getter and setter methods.
-A visual graph of the GEDCOM X Conceptual Model is [found here](https://github.com/FamilySearch/gedcomx/blob/master/specifications/support/conceptual-model-graph.pdf).

-* **GEDCOM X Serialization**

-  This library supports XML and JSON serialization and deserialization of GEDCOM X. For more information, check out the [examples](https://github.com/FamilySearch/gedcomx-php/wiki/GEDCOM-X-Serialization).

-* **GEDCOM X RS Client**

-  The gedcomx-php library provides functionality to interact with a [GEDCOM X RS](https://github.com/FamilySearch/gedcomx-rs/blob/master/specifications/rs-specification.md) compliant web service.
-GEDCOM X RS is a RESTful specification that defines a set of [application states](https://github.com/FamilySearch/gedcomx-rs/blob/master/specifications/rs-specification.md#4-application-states) for a genealogical data application.
-This allows you to read the state of a Person, Relationship, Source Description, etc. For more information, check out the [examples](https://github.com/FamilySearch/gedcomx-php/wiki/Accessing-a-GEDCOM-X-RS-API).

-* **FamilySearch SDK**

-  This library provides a robust mechanism for interacting with the [FamilySearch API](https://familysearch.org/developers/).
-The FamilySearchClient class provides a nice mechanism to easily set the configuration to the appropriate API environment (Sandbox, Beta, Production), authenticate using OAuth2, and interact with the FamilySearch Family Tree and other services.

-* **Sample App**

-  The [gedcomx-php-sample-app](https://github.com/FamilySearch/gedcomx-php-sample-app) project demonstrates basic functionality and usage of the FamilySearch SDK.
-You can clone the [project from Github](https://github.com/FamilySearch/gedcomx-php-sample-app) and see the app in action [here](http://gedcomx-php-sample-app.herokuapp.com).
+    **Note:** You must first instantiate a FamilySearch client with an access token before initiating any FamilySearch API access.
+See the [session setup code](https://github.com/FamilySearch/gedcomx-php-sample-app/blob/master/src/includes/setup.php)

 # Documentation

-Documentation for the gedcomx-php library is provided in the following forms:
+Documentation for the gedcomx-php SDK is provided in the following forms:

-* [Wiki](https://github.com/FamilySearch/gedcomx-php/wiki): the wiki provides guides on how to use the gedcomx-php library.
+* [Wiki](https://github.com/FamilySearch/gedcomx-php/wiki): the wiki provides instruction on how to use the gedcomx-php SDK in a production environment.
-* [API Doc](http://familysearch.github.io/gedcomx-php/docs/index.html): the API Doc contains documentation for all of the namespaces, classes, and methods contained in the SDK.
+* [SDK Doc](http://familysearch.github.io/gedcomx-php/docs/index.html): the SDK Doc contains documentation for all of the namespaces, classes, and methods contained in the SDK.
-* [Sample App](https://github.com/FamilySearch/gedcomx-php-sample-app): the sample app provides running code examples for basic operations of the FamilySearch API.

 # Changelog